vespa-mrs/vespa.io/docs/user_manuals/analysis_user_manual.md

 ### 5.7 Mouse Events in the Spectral – SVD Filter Parameters Plot

-The SVD Filtering Parameters sub-tab has a plot that always has three axes drawn.
-We will typically refer to these as top, middle and bottom plots.
+The SVD Filtering Parameters sub-tab has a plot that always has three axes called the top, middle and bottom plots.
 The top plot displays the dataset without any water filtering.
 The middle plot displays an overlay plot of green lines of all the model results that are checked.
 The bottom plot displays the middle (results) plot subtracted from the top (data) plot.

 Most mouse events in the plot are as described above in Section 2.3.